 Suggested Usage for Athletic Performance

-Can be used on larger areas of the body or specific muscle groups, before and/or after a workout, without exceeding 15 minutes of time in front of the light per day.
+Can be used on larger areas of the body or specific muscle groups, before and/or after a workout.

 How Often Should I Use Red Light Therapy?